Project Overview

 Community response

-Residents spoke against the project at the March 9, 2026 Snoqualmie City Council meeting.
+March 9, 2026.
+Residents spoke against the project at the Snoqualmie City Council meeting.
 Concerns included proximity to neighborhoods and parks, fire risk, noise, air and light pollution, and impacts on fish-bearing streams.
+Councilmember Dan Murphy: “Industrial battery storage doesn’t belong in the middle of a neighborhood.”

 Snoqualmie’s Comprehensive Plan designates this site for “master-planned business park” and “innovative mixed use.”
 Not industrial battery storage.
 The Comp Plan puts utility and power generation uses near the city’s sewer treatment plant off Millpond Road, near SR 202.